 Sprinters

-- Fabio Jakobsen and Caleb Ewan are expected to dominate the flat stages.
+So lots and lots of Fabio Jakobsen and Caleb Ewan on the flat stages.

-- Jasper Philipsen will aim to retain his green jersey dominance.
+Jasper Philipsen will be looking to defend his crown in the green jersey.

 Jerseys and Classifications

-The Tour de France features several prestigious classifications, each represented by an iconic jersey.
+The Tour de France has multiple major classifications, each marked by a notable jersey.

-- Yellow Jersey (Maillot Jaune): Awarded to the overall race leader.
+Yellow Jersey (Maillot Jaune): Worn by the current race leader.

-How to Watch 2the 026 Tour de France
+What to Watch 2 the 026 Tour de France

-Spectators can line the streets along the stages to catch the action live.
-The event’s organizers also offer official VIP experiences.
+Spectators can line the streets near the stages to see the action play out live.
+The event’s producers also sell official VIP packages.

-The Tour de France has seen legendary performances, such as Bernard Hinault’s iconic victories and thrilling sprints by cyclists like Mark Cavendish.
-These moments define the prestige of this global event.
+The Tour de France has seen its share of legendary performances, dating from Bernard Hinault’s signature victories to spine-tingling sprints from leg-devouring climbers like Mark Cavendish.
+All such moments define the glory of this event on international level.

 View this post on Instagram